-Many locals consider Beer Can Island to be the best beach near Sarasota because it is natural, unique and is always changing.
-Because the island is always changing, there is always something new to find.
+Many locals consider Beer Can Island to be the best beach near Sarasota because it’s natural, unique and is always changing.
+There is always something new to find.

 Birders come in search of shorebirds and migratory bird species.
 Photographers and nature lovers often come to take photographs among the impressive driftwood forest.